sealvault/sealvault/website/src/dev-docs/design/in-page-provider.md

 While the key material is safe in this setting, the security of the user's assets relies on the user's ability to detect malicious signature requests.
-This is fundamentally unsafe, since social engineering attacks can place even the most technically sophisticated user under enough pressure to make a mistake, and it is impossible to use safely for non-technical users.
+This is fundamentally unsafe, since it is impossible for non-technical users to detect malicious signature requests and social engineering attacks can put even the most technically sophisticated user under enough pressure to make a mistake.

 ## Dapp Keys And Cross-Connect